bigcash/awesome-ai-list-guide/README.md

 [awesome-gpt](https://github.com/formulahendry/awesome-gpt) :  A curated list of awesome projects and resources related to GPT, ChatGPT, OpenAI, LLM, and more.

+[awesome-instruction-dataset](https://github.com/yaodongC/awesome-instruction-dataset) :  A collection of open-source dataset to train instruction-following LLMs (ChatGPT,LLaMA,Alpaca)

+[LLMSurvey](https://github.com/RUCAIBox/LLMSurvey) :  The official GitHub page for the survey paper "A Survey of Large Language Models".

+[awesome-langchain](https://github.com/kyrolabs/awesome-langchain) :  Awesome list of tools and projects with the awesome LangChain framework

 ## Speech